-For appropriately stretched almost complex structure, these are chain maps, which commute with the transition maps for changing the Heegaard diagram $(\Sigma,\as,\bs)$.
+extended $\bF_2[U]$-equivariantly.
+For appropriately stretched almost complex structure, these are chain maps, which commute with the transition maps for changing the Heegaard diagram $(\Sigma,\as,\bs,\ws)$.
 See \cite{ZemGraphTQFT}*{Section~6} for more details on the construction.
-On the level of graph cobordisms, they are the maps induced by the graphs inside of $Y\times [0,1]$ on the left side of Figure~\ref{fig::29}.
+They turn out to be the graph cobordism maps induced by the graphs in $Y\times [0,1]$ which are shown on the left side of Figure~\ref{fig::29}.

-We note that the formulas for the free-stabilization maps resemble the formulas for the 1-handle and 3-handle maps from \cite{OSTriangles}.
+The formulas for the free-stabilization maps resemble the formulas for the 1-handle and 3-handle maps from \cite{OSTriangles}.
 This is, of course, no accident.
-We can write $S_w^+$ as the composition of a 0-handle map (which adds a copy of $S^3$ and the basepoint $w$), as well as a canceling 1-handle (which cancels the 0-handle topologically, but leaves the basepoint $w$ in $Y$).
-Analogously, the map $S_w^-$ can be written as a composition of a 3-handle map (with attaching 2-sphere bounding a small ball containing the basepoint $w$), followed by the 4-handle map.
+We can decompose the cobordism for $S_w^+$ as a 0-handle (which adds a copy of $S^3$ and the basepoint $w$), followed by a 1-handle which cancels the 0-handle topologically, but leaves the basepoint $w$ in $Y$.
+Analogously, the graph cobordism for $S_{w}^-$ can be written as a composition of a 3-handle (with attaching 2-sphere bounding a small ball containing the basepoint $w$), followed by a 4-handle.